Kentucky Pick 4 In the Kentucky Pick 4 lottery game, you can pay ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-In the Kentucky Pick 4 lottery, the probability of winning a straight bet is calculated by determining the total number of possible combinations of four digits (0000 to 9999), which is 10,000.
-Therefore, the probability of winning with one ticket is 1 in 10,000, or 0.0001.
+Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
+In the context of the Kentucky Pick 4 lottery, the probability of winning with a single ticket can be calculated based on the total number of possible combinations of four digits, considering that repetition is allowed.

 Recommended video: